ns2j/pdf-print-proxy/README.md

 * maven
 * Wix toolset(Windows)
 ```
-maven package
+mvn package
 ```
 then, created installer is in target/jpackage folder.

 ### Run
 Intall by installer.
 Windows version is not auto starting.
-Click pdf-print-proxy icon to start. it appears in SystemTray.
+Click pdf-print-proxy icon to start.
+It appears in SystemTray.
 Others version is installed as service.

 ### Confirm